Aqua Teen Hunger Force: 2007 Boston bomb scare

 The series received national attention in 2007 because of a publicity stunt that became known as the Boston bomb scare.
-On January 31, 2007, as part of a national guerrilla marketing campaign for the series, Peter Berdovsky and Sean Stevens installed Lite-Brite-like LED displays depicting the Mooninites in eleven different cities: Boston, New York, Los Angeles, Chicago, Atlanta, Seattle, Portland, Denver, Austin, San Francisco, and Philadelphia.
+On January 31, 2007, as part of a national guerrilla marketing campaign for the series, Peter Berdovsky and Sean Stevens installed Lite-Brite-like LED displays depicting the Mooninites in eleven cities: Boston, New York, Los Angeles, Chicago, Atlanta, Seattle, Portland, Denver, Austin, San Francisco, and Philadelphia.
 In Boston, the authorities considered the LEDs suspicious, prompting the closure of major roads and waterways for investigation.
 Turner Broadcasting System later admitted to placing the LEDs and apologized for the misunderstanding.

 Berdovsky and Stevens faced charges for "placing a hoax device and disorderly conduct"; in spite of the uproar, the two mocked the media and critics in interviews.
 All criminal charges were dropped in exchange for Berdovsky and Stevens apologizing during their court date and accepting a plea bargain that consisted of community service at the Spaulding Rehabilitation Center.
 Turner Broadcasting paid the Boston Police Department $1 million to cover the investigation's cost and an additional $1 million for good will.
 This was designed to settle criminal and civil claims, while the general manager of Cartoon Network stepped down because of the incident.
 Of the eleven cities in which the displays were placed, only Boston saw them as a matter of concern.
 The installations had been up for weeks before the panic.

 An Aqua Teen Hunger Force episode from season five, "Boston", was produced as the series creators' response to the bomb scare, but Adult Swim pulled it to avoid further controversy.
-The episode has never aired or been formally released to the public legally in any format, though it was illegally leaked online in January 2015.
+The episode has never aired or been formally released to the public legally in any format, though an unfinished version of it was illegally leaked online in January 2015.